asble19/awesome-game/README.md

 # awesome-game
 Awesome game we are making.
 There is no plan.
-Fuck it we ball.
+We ball.